 “You know, the Age of Enlightenment and Reason gave way to moral relativism.
 And moral relativism is what led us all the way down the dark path to the Holocaust…Dark periods of history is what we arrive at when we leave God out of the equation.”

-The Right has been stunningly, bafflingly successful at convincing incredible numbers of people to not merely believe, but staunchly defend and act upon things which are demonstrably, factually false.
-And I’m not talking the kind of demonstrably false that requires an advanced science degree, I’m talking things that are quite easy to verify.
-The following it a list of core principles in the right-wing, and each of them is simply false:
+The Right has been stunningly, bafflingly successful at convincing incredible numbers of people to not merely believe, but staunchly defend and act upon things that are demonstrably, factually false.
+And I’m not talking about the kind of demonstrably false that requires an advanced science degree to detect, I’m talking about things that are quite easy to verify.
+The following is a list of core principles in the right-wing, and each of them is simply false: